JuliaGraphs/Graphs.jl/docs/src/generators.md

 # Making and Modifying Graphs

-*LightGraphs.jl* provides a number of methods for creating a graph object, including tools for building and modifying graph objects, a wide array of graph generator functions, and the ability to read and write graphs from files (using [GraphIO.jl](https://github.com/JuliaGraphs/GraphIO.jl)).
+*Graphs.jl* provides a number of methods for creating a graph object, including tools for building and modifying graph objects, a wide array of graph generator functions, and the ability to read and write graphs from files (using [GraphIO.jl](https://github.com/JuliaGraphs/GraphIO.jl)).